Getting Started with Angular and Electron

 export class AppModule { }

-To add the Syncfusion Menu component to your application, modify the template in the app.component.ts file by adding the ejs-menu element and binding it to the menuItems variable.
+To integrate the Syncfusion Menu component into your application, update the template in the app.component.ts file by adding the ejs-menu element and binding it to the menuItems variable.

 import { Component } from '@angular/core';